Temporary purposes

 - Foreign investor (wealthy foreign national).

-- Economically non-active EU long-term resident.
+- Economically inactive long-term EU resident.

 - Long-term EU resident.